Drew offers financial assistance through merit and need-based aid.

 Frequently Asked Questions

-Theological School merit-based scholarships are given as a percentage of tuition, and that percentage remains constant during the degree program.
+Approximately 95% of masters-level students receive financial aid from Drew.
+Merit-based scholarships are given as a percentage of tuition, and that percentage remains constant during the degree program.
 Scholarships for the Master of Divinity program range from 40% to 100% of annual tuition.
 Drew awards a limited number of M.Div. students 100% tuition scholarships plus a stipend.
-Students in the M.A. and M.A.M. programs may receive up to 50% of tuition, and 75% tuition awards are available for M.A.M. students who are pursuing ordination as United Methodist Deacons.
-Students in the S.T.M. program are eligible for scholarships up to 20% of tuition.
-Domestic students in all theological programs may qualify for federal need-based loans and often successfully apply for independent off-campus awards.
+Students in the M.A. and M.A.M. programs may receive up to 50% of tuition.
+M.A.M. students who are pursuing ordination as United Methodist Deacons may be eligible for 75% tuition awards.
+Students in the S.T.M. program are eligible for scholarships up to 50% of tuition.
+Ph.D students receive 100% of tuition.
+D.Min. students are not eligible for merit-based aid, but may qualify for need-based aid when enrolled in six or more credits.

 How do I apply for federal need based aid?